diggerhq/digger/README.md

 Digger runs terraform natively in your CI and takes care of the other bits - locks, plan artifacts and so on.
 [Demo video](https://www.loom.com/share/e201e639a73941e0b5508710377a6106)

 ## Features
+- See terraform plan and run apply as pull request comments
 - Runs in any CI - Github Actions, Gitlab, Azure DevOps, etc
 - Multiple VCS support - Github, Gitlab, Azure Repos, etc
 - Private runners - thanks to the fact that there are no separate runners!
 Your existing CI's compute environment is used